-No. Our training is about tactics, angles and psychology - not hitting hard.
-It is a game of touch.
+No. Our training is about tactics and angles - not hitting hard.
 In Assaut Savate the successful fighter wins through inventive techniques, not by brute force.
-A controlled contact art minimises the risk of injury and so has the chance to improve your body rather than damage it.

 Do I need to be fit?

 Not to start with.
-You will get fitter and better conditioned by training with us.
+But you will get fitter and better conditioned by training with us.
 We are happy to welcome you whatever your shape, size and level of experience.

-Men and women are equally encouraged to train.
+A Savate workout will benefit:

+#### changed text

+No. Our training is about tactics and angles - not hitting hard.
+In Assaut Savate the successful fighter wins through inventive techniques, not by brute force.

+Do I need to be fit?

+Not to start with.
+But you will get fitter and conditioned training with us.
+We welcome you whatever your shape, size and level.

 A Savate workout will benefit: